akarin123/manhelper/README.md

 # manhelper
-A GTK+ GUI browser for man pages developed using Vala.
+A lightweight GUI frontend for man2html developed using Vala and GTK.